Atohor/fifa-21-data-cleaning-task-Pidgin-Version/README.md

 Them still drop dictionary about this data when go give you more expo about the footballers incase some things de miss from your data or you nor too understand some kind stuff for the data

-Many tools dey when person fit take tackle data cleaning .For me personally, Based on sability, I come choose Power Bi editor when de ontop power query to take battle this challenge
+Many tools dey when person fit take tackle data cleaning .For me personally, Based on sability, I come choose Power Query editor when de ontop power query to take battle this challenge

 ## Data Cleaning process
 ![image](https://user-images.githubusercontent.com/99989624/225212198-d3deb93a-14d6-4a70-936f-76c674bf8645.png)